 As a director, if you’re not eligible for either the Self-Employment or furlough scheme, then depending on your individual circumstances, your business may be able to get a government-backed ‘Bounce Back’ loan for up to £50,000 to help you through this period.
 You can apply for a loan if your business is based in the UK, was established before 1 March 2020 and has been adversely affected by coronavirus.

 You can borrow between £2,000 and 25% of your annual turnover, up to a cap of £50,000.
 This will have to be paid back, but no fees or interest is charged in the first year and you don’t have to make any repayments in the first year either.
 After the first year ends, interest is charged at 2.5% annually and loans must be repaid within 10 years of taking the loan.
 If you want to pay back what you owe early, you can do this at any point without paying a fee.
-Under new measures announced on 24 September, you can take a payment holiday, or temporarily switch to making repayments on an interest-only basis if you’re finding it difficult to repay what you owe.
-If you need a bounce back loan, the deadline to apply for one has been extended from 4 November to 30 November.
+You can take a payment holiday, or temporarily switch to making repayments on an interest-only basis if you’re finding it difficult to repay what you owe.
+If you need a bounce back loan, the deadline to apply for one has been extended from 30 November 2020 to 31 January 2021.
 You can find out more about bounce back loans and how to apply here.